mongodb-partners/maap-framework/docs/maap-docs/docs/demo/internal.md

     You are required to update the fields as required with your personal generated values below.

+    [Link](https://drive.google.com/file/d/1fqYmznw7mAe744anSyiTlvCFgVXN72kJ/view?usp=drive_link) to the pdf file used in the demo.
+Download this pdf file to your machine.

     ````
     ingest:
         - source: 'pdf'